huma-engineering/huma-docs/data-collection/clinician-portal/managing-patients/offboarding-patients.md

 The patient will be informed that they have been offboarded and will no longer have access to the Huma App.
 If they try to log in, they will see a message giving some of the reasons why they may have been offboarded.

-Although they are no longer being monitored, offboarded patients can still be found in the clinician portal by selecting **Offboarded patients** in the **Patient type** filters.
+Although they are no longer being monitored, offboarded patients can still be found in the Clinician Portal by selecting **Offboarded patients** in the **Patient type** filters.

 ![Filters menu](./assets/OffboardPatient04.png)